aws-samples/aws-appsync-presence-api/blogpost/Post.md

 }
 ```

-Finally, to trigger notification in AppSync, we use a specific **mutation** named `disconnected`.
+Finally, in order to trigger notification in AppSync, we use a specific **mutation** named `disconnected`.
 This mutation is attached to a [local resolver](https://docs.aws.amazon.com/appsync/latest/devguide/tutorial-local-resolvers.html): it just forward the result of the request mapping template to the response mapping template, without leaving AppSync, while triggering notifications to subscribed clients.

 ## Event based evolution
 Now we have a working Presence API.
-However, it is isolated whereas it would usually be used in conjonction with other backend APIs such as a friend or challenge API.
+However, it is isolated whereas it would usually be used in conjunction with other backend APIs such as a friend or challenge API.
 Those other APIs might also be interested to know if a player has been disconnected, to perform some updates or clean up on their side.

 Another issue with this first version is that there is two differentiated paths to disconnect the user, one using the `disconnect` **mutation** on the API, one through the `disconnected` **mutation** from the timeout function.
 When users disconnect themselves, other services won't be notified.
 To be consistent, we modify the `disconnect` function to send a disconnection event to our event bus as well.
 Here is the evolved architecture: